-A bank's ability to earn money has an effect on its safety and soundness.
-A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
-Losses, on the other hand, diminish a bank's ability to do those things.
+A bank's earnings performance has an effect on its long-term survivability.
+A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-One key way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-The most recent annualized quarterly return on equity for First National Community Bank was 8.01 percent, below the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for First National Community Bank was 9.46 percent, above the national average of 8.10 percent.

-The bank recorded net income of $716,000 on total equity of $18.4 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.73 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $1.7 million on total equity of $18.2 million.
+The bank reported an annualized return on average assets, or ROA, of 0.85 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.